-- Beachampton, The Horwoods, The Brickhills, Woburn two Public Governors - 3.1.8 Extended area: The remainder of the county area of Northamptonshire (not already covered in the outer catchment area), the remainder of the county area of Buckinghamshire (not already covered in the outer catchment area), the remainder of the county area of Bedfordshire (not already covered in the outer catchment area), the unitary council area of Luton and the district council areas of Cherwell, Oxford City and South Oxfordshire one Public Governor - 3.2 seven Staff Governors from the following classes; - 3.2.1 registered medical practitioners and registered dentists one Staff Governor - 3.2.2 registered nurses and registered midwives two Staff Governors - 3.2.3 allied healthcare professionals one Staff Governor - 3.2.4 all other staff, including registered volunteers three Staff Governors - one Governor to be appointed by Milton Keynes Clinical Commissioning Group; - 3.4 one Local Authority Governor to be appointed by Milton Keynes Borough Council: - 3.5 three Partnership Governors to be appointed by partnership organisations; - 3.6 One representative from Milton Keynes Youth Council. (non voting) - 3.7 In accordance with Schedule 7 of the Act, if any of the corporation's hospitals includes a medical or dental school provided by the University of Buckingham, at least one member of the Council of Governors must be appointed by that university. - The partnership organisations that may appoint a Partnership Governor (one each) are: - 4.1 Healthwatch Milton Keynes - 4.2 Milton Keynes Business Leaders; - 4.3 Milton Keynes Council for Voluntary Organisations.
+- Beachampton, The Horwoods, The Brickhills, Woburn two Public Governors - 3.1.8 Extended area: The remainder of the county area of Northamptonshire (not already covered in the outer catchment area), the remainder of the county area of Buckinghamshire (not already covered in the outer catchment area), the remainder of the county area of Bedfordshire (not already covered in the outer catchment area), the unitary council area of Luton and the district council areas of Cherwell, Oxford City and South Oxfordshire one Public Governor - 3.2 seven Staff Governors from the following classes; - 3.2.1 registered medical practitioners and registered dentists one Staff Governor - 3.2.2 registered nurses and registered midwives two Staff Governors - 3.2.3 allied healthcare professionals one Staff Governor - 3.2.4 all other staff, including registered volunteers three Staff Governors - one Governor to be appointed by Milton Keynes Clinical Commissioning Group; - 3.4 one Local Authority Governor to be appointed by Milton Keynes Borough Council: - 3.5 three Partnership Governors to be appointed by partnership organisations; - 3.6 One representative from Milton Keynes Youth Council. (non voting) - 3.7 One representative of the University of Buckingham Medical School . - The partnership organisations that may appoint a Partnership Governor (one each) are: - 4.1 Healthwatch Milton Keynes - 4.2 Milton Keynes Business Leaders; - 4.3 Community Action: MK.